Quansight/Quansight-website/apps/labs/posts/jupyter-everywhere.md

 #### Working with remote files within the notebook interface

-Another everyday use case when working with Jupyter notebooks is accessing remote files, such as datasets hosted on public servers or cloud storage services.
+Another common use case when working with Jupyter notebooks is accessing remote files, such as datasets hosted on public servers or cloud storage services.
 In a traditional Jupyter environment, users can easily download remote files using networking libraries like `requests` or `urllib`, or more advanced asynchronous counterparts like `aiohttp`, and then read them into their notebooks.

 However, notebooks in JupyterLite rely on Pyodide and xeus-r to provide programmatic interfaces akin to those of Python and R, respectively.
 There are a few differences between these in-browser runtime environments and traditional Jupyter kernels running on a server.